AlexeyMK/alexeymk.com/_posts/2023-03-14-unshackling-marketing-from-engineering-bottlenecks.md

 ---
-layout: post
-title: 'Unshackling Marketing from Engineering Bottlenecks: A Primer'
+cover: /images/blog/unshaking.jpg
+date: 2023-03-14 16:00:29
 description: We've had these new landing pages mocked up for the last two months!
   All of our research says the new pages will be a huge conversion lift.
 Can you talk to the engineering team and see what the holdup is?
+layout: post
 published: true
-cover: /images/blog/unshaking.jpg
-date: 2023-03-14 16:00:29
 tags:
+- martech
+- growth-engineering
+- growth
- - growth-eng
+- performance-marketing
+title: 'Unshackling Marketing from Engineering Bottlenecks: A Primer'
 ---

 "We've had these new landing pages mocked up for the last two months!
 All of our research says the new pages will be a huge conversion lift.
 Can you talk to the engineering team and see what the holdup is?"
 The marketing director was frustrated, and rightly so.